All the best deals from Target's Cyber Monday sale

 Keurig Single-Serve Pod Coffee Maker ($49.99, originally $89.99; target.com)

-Though this coffee maker is petite at just five inches wide, it brews your coffee in minutes, and may just make for the perfect coworker gift.
+Though this coffee maker is petite, at just 5 inches wide, it brews your coffee in minutes, and may just make for the perfect co-worker gift.

 iRobot Roomba Wi-Fi Connected Robot Vacuum ($209.99, originally $349.99; target.com)